wwt/git-foundations/docs/sections/section_3.md

 ---

 !!! example
-    You need to enter some information and choose a few options to create the repository.
+    You need to enter some information and choose a few options to create the repository:

     - **Name** — **_git-repo-1_**

     - **Description** — **_Git Repository \#1_**

     - Set your repository to **Public**

     - Tick the box to **Initialize this repository with a README**

       - :warning: The **Name** and **Description** values provide the initial title and contents for the repository README file.

     - Expand the **Add .gitignore** dropdown and type or choose **Python**

     - Click the **Create repository** button

 ![github-new-repo-details](../images/github-new-repo-details.png "Add new repository details")